Trees and the Law

 What can I do if I think my neighbour’s tree is dangerous?

-The owner of a tree which is a danger to the occupiers of adjoining land, or to people lawfully using a public way, is liable for any damage that it causes providing that negligence is proved against the owner.
+The owner of a tree which is a danger to the occupiers of adjoining land or to people lawfully using a public way is liable for any damage that it causes providing that negligence is proved against the owner.
+The duty of care of owners of roadside trees is set out in the Roads Act 1993.

 Owners should inspect their trees regularly, calling in professionals if necessary.